 If you want to remove the cork without flight, you should begin by holding the bottle in your dominant hand.
 With your other hand, wrap your thumb and fingers around the cork and hold firmly, now twist the bottle towards you.
 You will feel the cork loosen, move and hear the classic "pop" as the cork releases into your hand.

-Saber the Cork
+How to Saber the Cork

 Sabering uses the natural pressure of the wine along with the weaknesses of the bottle to remove the cork and the top of the bottle at and above the annulus.
 Before you saber your sparkling wine, place your chilled bottle in the freezer for 10-15 minutes prior to sabering, this chills the glass, making it more brittle.
 After you have removed the foil and the wire cage, inspect the bottle and find the seam.
 The seam runs the length of the bottle and is an impression left from when the bottle was molded.
 Structurally, the seam is the weakest part of the bottle, remember where the seam is, as this is the line you will follow up the bottle to the annulus with the saber.
 The weakness of the seam and the annulus give the pressure (approximately 36 pounds).
-You don’t have to worry about glass being in your sparkling wine, as the pressure inside the bottle removes any glass.
+You don’t have to worry about the glass being in your sparkling wine, as the pressure inside the bottle removes any glass.
 You can expect the cork to take a flight from 10 feet to 30 feet, so make sure you have a clear path for the cork to travel.

 Wipe the bottle dry with a towel, and with dry hands, hold the bottle in your dominant hand and wrap your fingers around the bottle; hold the bottle at an angle, with the seam side up.

 Grip the saber or chefs knife firmly by the handle, and hold it almost flat against the bottle.
-Use the middle of the blade, to strike the annulus, if you use the tip of the blade, you will lose pressure.
+Use the middle of the blade, to strike the annulus; if you use the tip of the blade, you will lose pressure.
 Place the blade about 4-5 inches from the annulus, with moderate consistent pressure and constant contact between the blade and bottle, slide the saber up to the annulus fairly quickly.
 Once the blade hits the annulus, the glass will break and the cork will be removed.
 If nothing happens, make sure that you have a good grip on the bottle and are applying equal pressure to the bottle and the saber.
 If the hand holding the bottle is loose, the pressure applied to the saber will tip the bottle.
 If you are not holding enough or consistent pressure, the blade will make a "clanking" sound on the bottle.
 Don’t worry, just try again, making sure your hands and the bottle are dry.

 Also be sure to research the correct pressure application for the bottle size you own.
 Our guide "10 Wine Bottle Sizes You Didn't Know Existed" explains the different sizes Champagne bottles can come in.

-It should be noted that using a saber or chef knife is more for dramatic affect and appearance, sabering is about exploiting the pressure of the sparkling wine and the weaknesses of the bottle, by using moderate, equal and consistent pressure.
+It should be noted that using a saber or chef knife is more for dramatic effect and appearance, sabering is about exploiting the pressure of the sparkling wine and the weaknesses of the bottle, by using moderate, equal and consistent pressure.

 This Video by Sommelier Matias Benjamin Vergara demonstrates that moderate, equal and consistent pressure are the keys to safely opening sparkling wine by sabering with a glass.